MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 Geometry coding
 ---------------

+### `--positionQuantisationEnabled=0|1`
+Enables in-loop quantisation and reconstruction of geometry positions.

+NB: All in-loop quantisation is independent (and happens after) any position scaling due to `positionQuantizationScale`.

+### `--positionBaseQp=INT-VALUE`
+The quantisation parameter used to quantise geometry positions.
+The effective QP may be varied according to `positionQuantisationOctreeDepth`.
+A QP equal to 4 results in a scale factor of 1.

+### `--positionQuantisationOctreeDepth=INT-VALUE`
+The depth in the octree at which per-node QP offsets are signalled.
+A non-normative encoder process determines the QP offset based upon the local density of the octree.

 ### `--bitwiseOccupancyCoding=0|1`
 In octree geometry coding, there are both byte-wise and bit-wise tools to encode the occupancy data.
 This option selects between the two methods.